Improper use of client account as a banking facility

 Factors you should bear in mind when considering such issues include:

 - Throughout the retainer, you should question why you are being asked to receive funds and for what purpose.
-The further the details of the transaction are from the norm or from the usual services a solicitor provides, the higher the risk that you may breach rule 14.5.
+The further the details of the transaction are from the norm or from the usual legal or professional services a solicitor provides, the higher the risk that you may breach rule 3.3.

 - You should always ask why you are being asked to make a payment or why the client cannot make or receive the payment directly themselves.
 The client's convenience is not a legitimate reason, nor is not having access to a bank account in the UK.
 Risk factors could involve the payment of substantial sums to others, including family members, or to corporate entities, particularly overseas, if there is no reason why the client could not receive the money into their own account and transfer it from there.

-- You have a separate obligation to return client money to the client promptly, as soon as there is no longer any proper reason for you to retain those funds (rule 14.3 of the SRA Accounts Rules).
-If you retain funds in client account after completion of a transaction, there is risk (depending on how long you hold the money) of breaching both rule 14.3 and 14.5.
+- You have a separate obligation to return client money to the client or third party promptly, as soon as there is no longer any proper reason for you to hold those funds (rule 2.5 of the Accounts Rules).
+If you retain funds in client account after completion of a transaction, there is risk (depending on how long you hold the money) of breaching both rule 2.5 and 3.3

 Risk of insolvency